Hickory420/where/README.md

    -n | --node      Get the sitecode of the server.
    -r | --remote    Parse SSH logs to check who tried to/has logged in.
    -s | --space     The space and usage info of all partitions.
-   -u | --uniface   Display the Backup logging from Uniface.
    -v | --version   The version of the script and exit.
    -w | --warning   Only show partitions in the warning range without host info.